eProsima/fastdds-visualizer-plugin/docs/rst/user_manual/dynamic_data_types.rst

 *************

-If the automatic discovery of the data type is not possible, an XML file with the data type description could be loaded, so the internal |ddsvisualizer| is able to know the data type, and so, to subscribe to the topic.
+If the automatic discovery of the data type is not possible, an XML file with the data type description could be loaded, so the internal |ddsvisualizer| is able to know the data type to subscribe to the topic.
 This XML should be added as a DDS configuration in the following tab when starting the plugin.

 .. todo: